verlok/blog-11ty/content/blog/understand-the-event-loop-the-key-to-responsive-websites-in-2024-part-1/index.md

 So, the browser says to the event loop "hey, I've got something here that wants to do main thread work.
 In fact, I have two things", and it adds each one as a separate to-do item in the task queue.

 <figure>
-	{% image "02 - tasks in the queue.png", "Two tasks are scheduled for execution in the task queue", [648, 1296], "648px" %}
+	{% image "02 - tasks in the queue.png", "Two tasks are scheduled for execution in the task queue", [648, 1296], "648px", true %}
 	<figcaption>Now two tasks are scheduled for execution in the task queue</figcaption>
 </figure>